gdgnewdelhi/javascript/README.md

 ---

 ## ECMAScript (ES)
 > ECMAScript (ES) is a scripting language specification standardized by ECMAScript International.
 It is used by applications to enable client-side scripting.
 Languages like JavaScript, Jscript and ActionScript are governed by this specification.
+__Note: If you are a newcomer then we recommed you to just get your hands on ES6 and thereafter you can start learning any new framework.
+ES7/ES8 = ES6 + few extra features.__
 ### ES6/ES2015
 * __Intro__
    ECMAScript 6 (ES6, often referred to as “Harmony”) is the sixth major release of the ECMAScript language specification.
 JS uses standards defined by ECMAScript.